This article contains links where CareerAddict may earn a commission on qualifying purchases.

-Here are the 10 best jobs for 16-year-olds during the summer, after school or on Saturdays.
+Here are the 10 best jobs for 16-year-olds.

 That said, being a dishwasher is still an integral part to any restaurant.
-It is your job to ensure that every white plate, fork and mug is clean and sterilised.
-Remember: without a clean set of plates, patrons cannot enjoy their steak tartar, chocolate mousse cake or overly expensive pasta – it’s just noodles and sauce, so why is it £17?
+It’s your job to ensure that every plate, fork and mug is clean and sterilised.
+Remember: without a clean set of plates, patrons cannot enjoy their steak tartar, chocolate mousse cake or overly expensive pasta (it’s just noodles and sauce, so why is it £17?!).

 What is your beverage in the morning on the way to school?
 What do you drink to stay up on a Saturday night to cram?
 Is it an iced Starbucks blonde almond milk vanilla latte or just a plain black coffee?
 Whatever the case might be, you see first-hand how difficult it can be working as a barista.
-Coffee has become more extravagant these days, so it is hard to remember how to brew a specific cup.
+Coffee has become more extravagant these days, so it’s hard to remember how to brew a specific cup.

-4. Movie Theatre Attendant
+4. Movie theatre usher

 What teenager hasn’t at least considered working at the local cineplex?